premnirmal/StockTicker/README.md

 - You can also export your tickers to a file by selecting **export tickers**.

-- You can set the font size in Settings
+- You can set the font size in Settings.

+- Stocks are sorted by change in percent (descending).

 ## Note